 I learned all this with practice, it took me two more sessions to crack it, understand the chemistry of the marination and the temperature it needs for grilling.

 That was my experience what’s yours.
-Did you ever try cooking outdoor on barbecue?
+Did you ever try cooking outdoor on the barbecue?
 Let me know by commenting below.